 Because of the multiple uses this axe has, it also comes with a nylon sheath that you can attach to your belt.
 This is because when you are outdoors, you are going to use this more than anything else you own.

-The last on our list of best axes, but certainly not the least favorable, is the Cold Steel Trail Boss, and boy, what an axe this is.
-This is the biggest axe on the list, coming in at 26 inches, with the head made out of drop forged 1055 carbon steel and an all-round weight of 2.7lbs.
+Cold Steel Trail Boss is the biggest axe on the list. coming in at 26 inches, with the head made out of drop forged 1055 carbon steel and an all-round weight of 2.7lbs.

 This axe uses a European-style design for the head with a blade measuring at just over four inches.
 The cut on this tree lopper is huge, and so it should be, it is a well-weighted head on the end of a very solid shaft made out of American straight-grain hickory that gives a long swing and a deep bite into any thick logs.